robertraaijmakers/com.trashchecker/docs/developer-guidelines.md

 - GROF
 - KERSTBOOM

-In the Netherlands there are a couple of vendors that provide "default" software functionality to municipalities and/or regions.
+In the Netherlands and Belgium there are a couple of vendors that provide "default" software functionality to municipalities and/or regions.
 If your provider uses one of these default software packages then the implementation is even more easy.

 The following providers are supported:
+- Waste API
 - RecycleApp
-- Waste API
-- Mijn Afvalwijzer (old)
+- Mijn Afvalwijzer
-- Mijn Afvalwijzer (new)
+- Klikomanager

 The implementation for the Waste API is as follows.
 You need two parameters that differ per implementation.
 You need the Company ID and the API URL.
 ```
-function twenteMilieu(postcode, housenumber, street, country) {
-    console.log("Checking Twente Milieu");
+async #afvalkalenderMeerlanden(apiSettings: ApiSettings) {
-    generalImplementationWasteApi(postcode, housenumber, country, "<< enter the company ID, this is a GUID >>", "<< enter the API URL e.g. organizationname.ximmio.com >>");
+  return this.#generalImplementationWasteApi(apiSettings, '<< enter the company ID, this is a GUID >>', '<< enter the API URL e.g. organizationname.ximmio.com >>');
 }
 ```

 The implementation for the Recycle App is as follows.
 For this you don't need any parameters.
 ```
-function recycleApp(postcode, housenumber, street, country)
-    generalImplementationRecycleApp(postcode, housenumber, street, country);
+async #recycleApp(apiSettings: ApiSettings) {
+  return this.#generalImplementationRecycleApp(apiSettings);
 }
 ```

-The implementation for Mijn Afvalwijzer (old) is as follows.
+The implementation for Mijn Afvalwijzer is as follows.
 You need to get the API URL and enter it as a parameter.
 ```
-function rovaAfvalkalender(postcode, housenumber, street, country) {
+async #darAfvalkalender(apiSettings: ApiSettings) {
-    generalMijnAfvalwijzerApiImplementation(postcode, housenumber, country, "<< enter the API URL e.g. https://inzamelkalender.rova.nl/nl/>>");
+  return this.#newGeneralAfvalkalendersNederlandRest(apiSettings, '<< enter the API URL e.g. afvalkalender.dar.nl>>');
 }
 ```

-The implementation for Mijn Afvalwijzer (new) is as follows.
-You need to get the API URL and enter it as a parameter.
+The implementation for Klikomanager is as follows.
+You need to get the API URL and a company code and enter it as a parameters.
 ```
-function afvalkalenderCyclus(postcode, housenumber, street, country) {
+async #klikoManagerOudeIJsselstreek(apiSettings: ApiSettings) {
-    newGeneralAfvalkalendersNederland(postcode, housenumber, country, '<< enter the API URL e.g. afvalkalender.cyclusnv.nl>>');
+  return this.#generalImplementationContainerManager(apiSettings, '<< enter the API URL e.g. cp-oudeijsselstreek.klikocontainermanager.com', '454');
 }
 ```